Day 1: Los Angeles International Airport.

 Tom Bradley International Terminal

-In the past few years, Tom Bradley International Terminal has been renovated and expanded.
+Tom Bradley International Terminal has been renovated and expanded in the past few years.

 The new terminal was beautiful.
-Making things better was the security line which was quick and efficient.
-It took no longer than 15 minutes to check-in and make it past security.
+The security line was quick and efficient, making things better.
+It took no longer than 15 minutes to check in and pass security.

-With new shops and restaurants, the remodeled terminal has made LAX a world class airport.
+With its new shops and restaurants, the remodeled terminal has made LAX a world-class airport.
 LAX now competes with some of the best and busiest airports in the world.

 A sandwich at Ink Sack

-Having some time to burn before my flight, I decided to check out the food options in the terminal.
+Having some time to burn before my flight, I decided to check out the food options at the terminal.

 In the mood for a sandwich, I stumbled across Ink Sack.
-This small food counter offered an assortment of interesting sandwiches including Cold Fried Chicken, Banh Mi, Turkey Melt, Reuben, Pastrami, Cuban, and Corned Beef & Egg.
+This small food counter offered interesting sandwiches, including Cold Fried Chicken, Banh Mi, Turkey Melt, Reuben, Pastrami, Cuban, and Corned Beef & Egg.

-Order at the counter, pay for the food, and then pick up your sandwich when it’s ready.
+I ordered at the counter, paid for my food, and picked up my sandwich when it was ready.

 For the price, the sandwich was great.
-Sliced chorizo, a large fluffy egg, fresh sliced jalapenos, and veggies all covered in cheese and placed inside a crispy artisan bread.
+Sliced chorizo, a large fluffy egg, fresh sliced jalapenos, and veggies were all covered in cheese and placed inside crispy artisan bread.

 Fueled up on food, I was ready for the flight.

-Another Norwegian Air requirement was that carry-on luggage had to be under a certain weight.
-Unfortunately, my bag was overweight which required me to check it in.
+Another Norwegian Air requirement was with carry-on luggage.
+It had to be under a certain weight.
+Unfortunately, my bag was overweight, so I had to check it in.

 Norwegian Air Flight 7092

-Finally, I made it on board Norwegian Air Flight 7092 with non-stop service from Los Angeles, California to Copenhagen, Denmark.
+Finally, I got on board Norwegian Air Flight 7092 with non-stop service from Los Angeles, California, to Copenhagen, Denmark.

 If you guessed that a seat reservation also came at a cost, then you guessed right.
-On my flight, if you wanted to select a seat, you would have had to shell out 33 euros a way.
-If you choose not to pay for a seat, you will be assigned a seat at check-in.
+If I wanted to select a seat on my flight, I would have had to shell out 33 euros one way.

 Since I was traveling alone, I chose to gamble and have my seat assigned for me at check-in.
 Luckily, I received an aisle seat.

-Stuck on a 10 hour flight to Europe, I was happy that Norwegian Air offered a great variety of free entertainment for passengers.
+Stuck on a 10-hour flight to Europe, I was happy Norwegian Air offered passengers various free entertainment.

 At every seat was a personal entertainment system with a touch screen.
-The system was filled with hours of entertainment including new and classic movies, television shows, documentaries, music, and more.
+The system had hours of entertainment, including new and classic movies, television shows, documentaries, music, and more.

 You could spin, zoom in, and manipulate the map however you liked.
 You could view multiple maps with different angles of your current location in the world.

-Other than maps, there was information about the flight including the time to destination, elevation, and airspeed.
+Other than maps, the flight information included the time to destination, elevation, and airspeed.

-Just below the television screen was a USB power slot that was perfect for charging small electronics, music players, and phones.
+Just below the television screen, there was a USB power slot, perfect for charging small electronics, music players, and phones.

-For long flights, having USB power is a must.
-I was able to listen to music for the entire flight and even better, I had a fully charged phone when I landed in Copenhagen.
+Having USB power is a must for long flights.
+I could listen to music for the entire flight, and even better, I had a fully charged phone when I landed in Copenhagen.

 In economy, there were two power plugs for every three seats.
-These plugs were great for recharging laptops and other electronics that needed a little more than USB power.
+These plugs were great for recharging laptops and other electronics that needed more than USB power.

 Copenhagen Airport